juhp/fbrnch/README.md

   - so python clients are used for "writing" (specifically koji, bodhi-client, fedpkg), but queries are done directly by Web RPC for speed and control.

+## Motivation and history
+This project started off (as "fedbrnch") basically as a simple tool to build a package across branches (ie for current releases).
+Then bugzilla and Bodhi integration was added, and gradually more features, including some generic commands across packages which had already been done before in fedora-haskell-tools.

 ## Installation
 Run `stack install` or `cabal new-install` in a git checkout.